Don Bacon: Abortion

-Bacon is firmly against abortion.
-He is a co-sponsor of the Life at Conception Act, which would guarantee "equal protection for the right to life of each born and preborn human person" under the 14th Amendment.
+Bacon opposes abortion.
 In 2017, he voted for legislation to ban abortion after 20 weeks of pregnancy and to repeal a rule requiring state and local governments to distribute federal funds to Federally Qualified Health Centers even if they perform abortions, a measure aimed at defunding Planned Parenthood.
 Bacon said he supported redirecting funds to community health care centers that do not provide abortion services.

+In 2024, Bacon said he supported a federal ban on abortion after 15 weeks with exceptions for the life of the mother.
+Bacon opposed the 2024 Nebraska Right to Abortion Initiative that would have amended the state's constitution to establish a right to abortion until fetal viability but supported the opposing ballot measure (Protect Women and Children) which would criminalize most abortions after the first trimester and may allow lawmakers to restrict or ban abortion in the future.

+Antisemitism

+In the 119th Congress, Bacon became co-chair of the new House Anti-Semitism Task Force.
+He called the Trump administration appointment of Kingsley Wilson as deputy spokesperson for the Department of Defense "unacceptable" after her use of social media to espouse antisemitic, white nationalist, and neo-Nazi rhetoric and conspiracies about the lynching of Leo Frank came to light.

 Civil rights

-In 2019, Bacon and Representative Seth Moulton introduced The Justice for Victims of Lynching Act of 2019.
+In 2019, Bacon and Representative Seth Moulton introduced the Justice for Victims of Lynching Act of 2019.
 The bill specified lynching as a unique deprivation of civil rights, and would for the first time make it a federal crime.
 The bill's language was incorporated into the 2020 Emmett Till Antilynching Act, which passed the House but was blocked by Rand Paul in the Senate.
 A later version became law in 2022.

 Bacon expressed support for "most of" the George Floyd Justice in Policing Act of 2020.
 He supported mandatory wearing of body cameras by police officers while on duty and a national registry for police misconduct, but opposed ending qualified immunity provisions for officers.
 He also criticized provisions ending the Department of Defense 1033 program, which allows the transfer of surplus military equipment to law enforcement agencies, saying, "if our police are encountering a serious threat, I don't want an equal fight for them."
 He ultimately voted against the legislation in a mostly party-line vote.

 The Naming Commission

-After the murder of George Floyd, Bacon and Anthony Brown introduced legislation to rename Department of Defense articles that valorized Southern confederate leaders or values.
-Alongside companion legislation introduced in the Senate by Elizabeth Warren, the bill resulted in the creation of The Naming Commission through incorporation into the omnibus National Defense Authorization Act.
+After the murder of George Floyd, Bacon and Anthony Brown introduced legislation to rename Department of Defense assets that valorized Southern confederate leaders or values.
+Alongside companion legislation introduced in the Senate by Elizabeth Warren, the bill resulted in the creation of the Naming Commission through incorporation into the omnibus National Defense Authorization Act.
 When asked about the bill, President Trump insisted that he would "not even consider" the proposal, to which Bacon replied in The New York Times, "you're wrong—you need to change... we're not the party of Jim Crow."
 Trump vetoed the NDAA for reasons he said included funding for the commission, after which Congress delivered the only veto override of his presidency.